Short URL for this page:

 p141 Of his remoter ancestry but little is known.
 The family is supposed to have been of Scotch descent.
 Gifford's father was born at Pen Yan, N. Y., where, after the death of both parents, he was adopted by a childless uncle, by whom he was taken in very early youth to Indiana, where he grew to man's estate.
 At the time of his nephew's enlistment in the Indiana Volunteers, he was a practicing physician at the small town of Laurel, in Franklin County.

 In 1885 John Gifford was married to Miss Helen B. Kimberly at Old Point Comfort, Virginia.
-She died in 1906, leaving an only child, a daughter, Ann, now the wife of Lieutenant Indicates a West Point graduate and gives his Class.James H. Cunningham, Coast Artillery.
+She died in 1906, leaving an only child, a daughter, Ann, now the wife of Lieutenant Indicates a West Point graduate, Class of 1908: a link to his biographical entry in Cullum's Register.James H. Cunningham, Coast Artillery.
 It was at their quarters at West Point that Gifford died.
 He had been seriously ill for many months; but the end when it came was sudden.

 But after all it is neither to the lengthy record of faithful military service, nor to the incidents of his happy domestic life, that my thoughts revert now in writing these few words of heartfelt affection in memory of John Gifford.
 In a kindly sympathetic letter from his daughter, Mrs. Cunningham, received by me soon after his death, I read — not without a touch of deep emotion — "I have heard my father speak of you so often, and always with so much affection.
 One of the pleasantest days of his life was the day you and he drove around West Point last June.
 He told me about it again and again."
 Further in the letter Mrs. Cunningham speaks with loving pathos of her father — "You know how splendid he was.
 He was so modest, and talked so little of himself."